dij0s/PETAL/thesis/bachelor_thesis.typ

 A smaller configuration is defined for further comparison against the baseline.
 This baseline, a _larger_ configuration, leverages bigger language models for the strategy planner agent as introduced in the #ref(<limitations>, supplement: it => it.body) section.

-Qwen is a large language model family built by Alibaba Cloud#footnote("https://www.alibabacloud.com/en?_p_lc=7").
-It offers tool-using abilities, reasoning and model size, making it the only currently available option on Ollama that is viable for running lightweight, yet capable agents.
+The general-purpose Qwen series offers tool-using abilities, reasoning and model size, making it the only currently available option in Ollama that is viable for running lightweight, yet capable agents.
-Deepseek models, on the other hand, are developed by Deepseek, a company funded by the High-Flyer#footnote("https://www.high-flyer.cn/en/fund/") hedge fund and whose models support similar capabilities to Qwen.
+Deepseek models, on the other hand, are developed by Deepseek, a company funded by the High-Flyer#footnote("https://www.high-flyer.cn/") hedge fund and whose models support similar capabilities to Qwen.
-The R1 model (8B parameters) serves as the evaluator for all LLM-as-a-judge benchmarking.
+The R1 model (8 billion parameters) serves as the evaluator for all LLM-as-a-judge benchmarking.
 Using a model from a different family than the those in the individual agents helps minimize potential bias in the assessment.
 #highlight("TODO: expliquer que aurait été intéressant de comparer d'autres modèles mais pas possible")

 The #ref(<comparison_test_human_llm>) presents the results, showing both the expert assessment and G-eval benchmarking scores for all nine prompts, side by side and for both configurations: